nisharao321/Glab1/procedure.md

 9. Now click on the CHECK button to get the value of Mean Resistivty.<br>
 <img src="images/G9.png"><br>

-10. Now choose the final result from the dropdown. and Repeat same Procedure for <br>
+10. Now choose the final result from the dropdown. and Repeat same Procedure for trial2 and trial3. <br>
 <img src="images/G10.png"><br>